 Be that as it may, the medicinal properties of frankincense have yet to be fully understood.
 According to a 2010 report by the BBC, scientists have observed that frankincense stopped cancer from spreading and cause cancerous cells to close themselves down.
 The report also stated that the compound in frankincense responsible for this had not been identified, but scientists were trying to isolate it.

-To conclude, it may be said that frankincense has come a long way since it was first used by ancient societies.
-Whilst the healing properties of frankincense were recognised in the past, analysis of this precious substance using modern chemistry could lead to the discovery of new ways in which frankincense may be used for medicinal purposes .
+Frankincense has come a long way since it was first used by ancient societies.
+While the healing properties of frankincense were recognized in the past, analysis of this precious substance using modern chemistry could lead to the discovery of new ways in which frankincense may be used for medicinal purposes .
 This will only be possible if the trees which provide frankincense are protected.